kates/activeadmin-globalize/README.md

 ## Installation

-Current released version on rubygems is `1.0.0.pre`, I won't call it 1.0.0 until some issues has been solved, but, as reported in [this PR](https://github.com/fabn/activeadmin-globalize/pull/25) it should work with both AA 1.0.0 and AA 1.1.0.
+Current released version on rubygems is `1.0.0.pre`, I won't call it 1.0.0 until some issues has been solved, but, as reported in [this PR](https://github.com/fabn/activeadmin-globalize/pull/25) it should work with AA 1.x.x.

 Current version targets Rails 4 and greater and ActiveAdmin >= 1.0.0.